lexibank/tlopo/out/vol3/chapter3.md

 <a id="p-76"></a>

-The cognate set given above reflects both POc &ast;palisi and &ast;paliji.
-In many languages POc &ast;sand &ast;j have merged.
-However, Nauna, Pak, SW Tanna and Anejom reflect &ast;j while Poeng, Halia and the SE Solomonic languages reflect &ast;s.
-In the Micronesian languages this form appears to have undergone metathesis of the two medial consonants, giving Proto Micronesian &ast;fadili 'generic term for grass'.
+The cognate set given above reflects both POc _&ast;palisi_ and _&ast;paliji_.
+In many languages POc _&ast;s_ and _&ast;j_ have merged.
+However, Nauna, Pak, SW Tanna and Anejom reflect _&ast;j_ while Poeng, Halia and the SE Solomonic languages reflect _&ast;s_.
+In the Micronesian languages this form appears to have undergone metathesis of the two medial consonants, giving Proto Micronesian _&ast;fadili_ 'generic term for grass'.
 A parallel change has occurred in the North New Guinea languages.
 I take these metatheses to be independent innovations.[^10]

-The semantic scope of &ast;pali[s,j]i in POc is not totally clear.
-Poeng, Kwaio, Chuukese and Carolinian support the reconstruction of this term as a generic for grasses, but there are also several languages where reflexes of &ast;pali[ s,j ]i denote particular, but different, types of grass, including Mota, Sye, Anejom, W oleaian and Samoan.
-Thus while a generic meaning is reconstructed for POc &ast;pali[ s,j ]i, it needs to be noted that it is not so well-supported as the reconstruction of other life-form taxa.
+The semantic scope of _&ast;pali[s,j]i_ in POc is not totally clear.
+Poeng, Kwaio, Chuukese and Carolinian support the reconstruction of this term as a generic for grasses, but there are also several languages where reflexes of _&ast;pali[s,j]i_ denote particular, but different, types of grass, including Mota, Sye, Anejom, Woleaian and Samoan.
+Thus while a generic meaning is reconstructed for POc _&ast;pali[s,j]i_, it needs to be noted that it is not so well-supported as the reconstruction of other life-form taxa.

 On the basis of modern languages it seems likely that POc would have had a primary taxon that included at least grasses and/or herbs.
-In Wayan Fijian o usually denotes non- bambusoid grasses, but does occur as the initial element in the names of reeds (o sina) and bamboos (o bitu).
-In Nduke heheu is glossed as 'grasses and dicot herbs' and appears to be restricted to soft grasses, bamboos being part of the yae 'tree' taxon.
+In Wayan Fijian _ō_ usually denotes non-bambusoid grasses, but does occur as the initial element in the names of reeds (_ō sina_) and bamboos (_ō bitu_).
+In Nduke heheu is glossed as 'grasses and dicot herbs' and appears to be restricted to soft grasses, bamboos being part of the _ɣae_ 'tree' taxon.
 In other languages, like Gumawana, Lau and Mokilese, apparently generic terms for grass are also glossed weeds.
-Arosi, on the other hand, does not appear to have a generic term for grasses, although rari 'herbs and shrubs with no main stem' may encompass grasses as well.
+Arosi, on the other hand, does not appear to have a generic term for grasses, although _rari_ 'herbs and shrubs with no main stem' may encompass grasses as well.
 Such a category would also appear to fit within the system of the other, better-supported, higher-order taxa of POc.
-At this stage &ast;pali[sj ]i appears to be the most likely label for such a category, but further data and research may lead to different conclusions.
+At this stage _&ast;pali[s,j]i_ appears to be the most likely label for such a category, but further data and research may lead to different conclusions.

 <a id="s-4-6"></a>